JeffLeFoll/angular15-generator/README.md

 ### Configuration

-If our project's stucture does not match yours, you can override it:
+If our project's structure does not match yours, you can override it:

 ```bash
 ag config